 6.2.
 Procurement

 The procurement value includes an estimate of the full aggregate costs over the total expected contract term and is exclusive of taxes.
-The expected contract term includes any optional extensions or renewal provisions in the agreement that may exercised without a new competitive process.
+The expected contract term includes any optional extensions or renewal provisions in the agreement that may exercise without a new competitive process.
 No action shall be taken to reduce the value of the procurement to avoid any requirements regarding competition, approval levels or reporting.

 Vendor arrangements will not exceed six (6) years (including any renewal periods) without a new competitive process, unless approved by the CEO.
 For single or sole source arrangements, the existing business case (which includes the justification for single or sole source) must be reviewed and updated every 6 years to assess if the facts and circumstances still apply.
-If not, the business case must be revised and approved by both the manager and the relevant SMG member, or a competitive process will be undertaken in accordance with section 6.2.1.
+If not, the business case must be revised and approved by both the manager and the relevant ELT member, or a competitive process will be undertaken in accordance with section 6.2.1.

 Where an invitational bid solicitation or open competitive procurement is required, the RFX issued will vary depending on the purchase.